SebSept/ps_dev_base/README.md

 ## Requirements

-The single requirement is just to have composer 2 installed (not composer 1.x).
+- Have composer 2 installed (not composer 1.x).
+If you do not have composer, it's time to [start learning it](https://getcomposer.org/).
-If you do not have composer, you can leave this page and [start learning it](https://getcomposer.org/).
+- Your module must require php >= 7.2.5

 For easier use, I highly suggest to use command line autocompletion for composer.
 There's a couple options available, [this one](https://github.com/bamarni/symfony-console-autocomplete) is [recommanded by composer](https://getcomposer.org/doc/03-cli.md#command-line-completion).